 The old Phoenician streets of the Southern portuary town of Sidon are filled with history.
-Have a walk through the old town and the Souk.
-Have a look at the beautiful Sea Castle and the Khan al-Franj next to it.
-Also visit the soap museum, it’s pretty and fun and you can buy authentic olive oil soap for your friends back home.
-The Great Mosque and the archaeological sites are worthwhile too.
+Have a walk through the old town and the Souk and visit the Great Mosque and the archaeological sites.
+The beautiful Sea Castle and the Khan al-Franj are worth a visit as well.
+While in Sidon don’t miss the soap museum!
+It’s pretty and fun and the perfect place to buy authentic olive oil soap for your friends back home.

-- – The currency in Lebanon is the Lebanese pound but prices are often in LBP and (American) Dollars.
-You can often pay in Dollars as well.
+- The currency in Lebanon is the Lebanese pound but prices are often stated both in LBP and (American) Dollars.
+Most of the time you’ll be able to pay in Dollars as well.
 In general there are lots of ATM’s everywhere.